jeremyreeder/gridscout/docs/_posts/2020-05-22-now-using-gissurfer.md

 ---

 Since Google put [Gmap4 out of business][gmap4-rip], we've been lacking an MGRS grid on our aerial views.
-But as of today, the GridScout™ map search tool now uses [GISsurfer][gis-surfer], making it easier to correlate points on these photographs with those on our paper maps.
+But as of today, the [GridScout™ map search tool][gridscout] now uses [GISsurfer][gis-surfer], making it easier to correlate points on these photographs with those on our paper maps.

 [gis-surfer]: https://gissurfer.com